 Vehicle crashes and road crash fatalities have been on the increase for years.
-As the owner of a fleet, it’s important to be aware of trends and to call attention to the importance of safety amongst your drivers.
+As the owner of a fleet, it’s important to be aware of trends and to draw attention to the importance of safety amongst your drivers.
 Let’s take a look at some of the eye-opening statistics on the issue of vehicle crashes:

-“A 5km/hr reduction in speed can lead to at least 15% decrease in vehicle crashes”
+“A 5km/hr reduction in speed can lead to at least 15% decrease in vehicle crashes.”

-Lowering the speed limit therefore, leads to a decrease in fatalities.
+Lowering the speed limit, therefore, leads to a decrease in fatalities.
 When speed limits in the United States were lowered during the oil crisis in the 1970s from 70mph to 55mph, the number of fatalities from crashes decreased by 16.4%.

-Seatbelts decrease the risk of fatal injury by 45% for drivers and front seat passengers.
+Seatbelts decrease the risk of fatal injury by 45% for drivers and front-seat passengers.

-While wearing a seatbelt is largely a legal requirement wherever you go, there will always be people that don’t wear them.
+While wearing a seatbelt is largely a legal requirement wherever you go, there will always be people who don’t wear them.
 However, the facts are plain: wearing a seatbelt greatly decreases your chances of being killed in a crash.

 It’s ideal that your fleet tracking software is able to monitor the use of seatbelts by your drivers.
 The Geotab suite (see here) is one of those that are able to demonstrate to you your drivers’ seatbelt use.